Aaron19960821/icpcarchive/README.md

-###ICPCArchive
+###ICPC archive
-I am an ACM-ICPC participator and learned tons of different data structures and algorithms when preparing for this.
-This is just a sum-up.
+As a ACM-ICPC participator, I learned tons of different data structures and algroithms when preparing for this contest.
+Here are some of my source code.
 Study-oriented.